-Estimating Useful Lives of Property and Equipment and Computer Software Licenses The Company estimates the useful lives of property and equipment and computer software licenses based on the period over which the assets are expected to be available for use.
+Estimating Useful Lives of Property and Equipment and Computer Software Licenses.
+The Company estimates the useful lives of property and equipment and computer software licenses based on the period over which the assets are expected to be available for use.
 The estimated useful lives of property and equipment and computer software licenses are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

 In addition, the estimation of the useful lives of property and equipment and computer software licenses is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
 It is possible, however, that future results of operations could be materially affected by changes in estimates brought about by changes in factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
 A reduction in the estimated useful lives of the property and equipment and computer software licenses would increase recorded depreciation and amortization expenses and decrease noncurrent assets.

-Property and equipment, net of accumulated depreciation amounted to P23,873,223 and P22,700,341 as at December 31, 2019 and 2018, respectively.
-Accumulated depreciation of property and equipment amounted to P7,993,761 and P2,168,885 as at December 31, 2019 and 2018, respectively (Note 8).
+Property and equipment, net of accumulated depreciation, amounted to P19,672,679 and P23,873,223 as at September 30, 2020 and December 31, 2019, respectively.
+Accumulated depreciation of property and equipment amounted to P12,784,225 and P7,993,761 as at September 30, 2020 and December 31, 2019, respectively (Note 8).

-Computer software licenses net of accumulated amortization amounted to P1,425,000 and P450,000 as at December 31, 2019 and 2018, respectively.
-Accumulated amortization of computer software licenses amounted to P75,000 and nil as at December 31, 2019 and 2018, respectively (Note 10).
+Computer software licenses, net of accumulated amortization, amounted to P1,200,000 and P1,425,000 as at September 30, 2020 and December 31, 2019, respectively.
+Accumulated amortization of computer software licenses amounted to P300,000 and P75,000 as at September 30, 2020 and December 31, 2019, respectively (Note 10).